aleksandermajos/BIGAI/BUSINESS/README.md

-# BIGAI
+# BIGAI BUSINES

-**MODULAR FRAMEWORK BASED ON MACHINE LEARNING AND DEEP LEARNING ALGORITHMS** by Aleksander Majos
+**MODULAR FRAMEWORK BASED ON MACHINE LEARNING, DEEP LEARNING AND REINFORCEMENT LEARNING ALGORITHMS** by Aleksander Majos

 > **BEWARE**: This is a work in progress!
 >